How to Provide Effective First Aid to an Open Wound

 - Ensure casualty is seated in a comfortable position

-- Seek medical assistance, call triple zero (000) if blood loss seems severe
+- Seek medical assistance; call triple zero (000) if blood loss is severe

 It’s important to be mindful that open wounds can become infected from the bacterial colonies present on the skin, so when treating a wound, it’s vital to practice proper sanitation to prevent any further infection.